bwks/ansible-docker/README.md

 Role Variables
 --------------

-`docker_repos` - A dictionary of repo data default will add the stable docker repo
+`docker_repos` A dictionary of repo data.
+The default will add the stable docker repo.

 Dependencies
 ------------